stormpath/stormpath-documentation/source/reference.rst

 **Groups** are collections of Accounts found within a Directory.
 They can be thought of as labels applied to Accounts.
 Aside from the relatively simple task of grouping together Accounts, Groups can also be used to implement "roles" for authorization purposes.
 For more information about this, please see :ref:`role-groups`.

-An individual Group resource may be accessed via its Resource URI:
+An individual Group resource may be accessed via its Resource URL:

 **Group URL**